SillyCoyote461/private-repositories-script/README.md

 For security reasons I suggest you to generate a token with a short expiration date.

 # How can I use it?
-You neet to download the repository and run the executable.
+You need to download the repository and run the executable.

 # Will it be updated?
 Yes, it will be updated with more features!